 Going hand in hand with this change is the Royal Commission's recommendation that all ongoing fees be approved annually by clients.
 This means that pre-July 2013 arrangements, to which the current two-yearly optin requirements do not apply, will be captured.

-The final report from the Royal Commission recommend the cessation of grandfathered commission arrangements.
+recommend the cessation of grandfathered commission arrangements.